How to tell if a football (soccer) shirt is fake – 4 easy ways.

 Fact Checked

-It’s getting harder and harder to tell if a football shirt is the real deal.
-With the rise of counterfeit goods, how can you be sure that the shirt you are buying is not a fake?
-Here are a few tips to help you find out how to tell if a football shirt is fake.
+With the rise of counterfeit goods, how can you be sure that the jersey you are buying is not a fake?
+Here are a few tips to help you find out how to tell if a soccer jersey is fake.

 #1.
 Check the badges and logos.